 After a command has been written to FCMD, the programming algorithm should wait until the command has been executed before attempting to read instructions or data from the flash or writing to the page buffer, as the flash will be busy.
 The waiting can be performed either by polling the Flash Status Register (FSR) or by waiting for the flash ready interrupt.
 The command written to FCMD is initiated on the first clock cycle where the HSB bus interface in FLASHCDW is IDLE.
 The user must make sure that the access pattern to the FLASHCDW HSB interface contains an IDLE cycle so that the command is allowed to start.
 Make sure that no bus masters such as DMA controllers are performing endless burst transfers from the flash.
-Also, make sure that the CPU does not perform endless burst transfers for command completion.
+Also, make sure that the CPU does not perform endless burst transfers from flash.
+This is done by letting the CPU enter sleep mode after writing to FCMD, or by polling FSR for command completion.
 This polling will result in an access pattern with IDLE HSB cycles.